 Kunisaki Peninsula | Oita Travel Guide

-Kizuki developed as a castle town of the Kizuki domain under feudal lord Matsudaira.
+Kitsuki developed as a castle town of the Kitsuki domain under feudal lord Matsudaira.
 The city has an interesting shape as it looks like a V-shaped valley.
 In the north and south, there are hills, and the middle of the town is on lower ground.
 Samurai used to live in the upper area while the commoners lived in the lower area.
 The upper area and lower area are connected by the long steps, which makes for a unique townscape.
 Some of the samurai residences are well preserved and you can visit some of them.

 Fukiji Temple is a Buddhist temple of the Tendai sect.
-It was founded in the 8the century during the Heian period.
+The temple was founded in the 8the century during the Heian period.
 It is the existing oldest wooden construction in Kyushu Island, and it is very rare to see the architecture style from the Heian period in regions other than Kansai.

 It is said a monk called Ninmon made 28 temples and 69,000 statues of Buddha in the Kunisaki Peninsula.
 Ninmon was believed to be an incarnation of the god of the Usa Hachiman Shrine.
 The statue of Buddha in the main hall is a national treasure.
 The painting on the wall shows the Buddhist paradise.

 Futagoji Temple is located on the hillside of Mt.
 Futago, 721 meter-high, the highest peak in the Kunisaki Peninsula.
 Mt.
 Futago erupted more than 1 million years ago and it created the round-shaped peninsula with its deposited materials.